skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 ### Prepare the lower cup

-1. Lay all the cup pieces for one side together in this order: main lower side cup (facing up), main lower front cup (facing down), lining lower front cup, lining lower side cup.
-You should have a sandwich of main/main/lining/lining.
+1. Lay all the cup pieces for one side together in this order: main lower side then front cups (right sides together), and then lining lower front then side cups (right sides together).
+You should have a sandwich of main/main/lining/lining, with the smaller pieces in the middle. <br>
    Pin at the apex notch.
 2. With a straight stitch, sew the pieces together carefully, easing curves where necessary.
 3. Open the cup so that the main fabric is on the outside, and the lining on the inside.
 The seams should all be cleanly tucked away underneath.
-4. Press on very low heat, and top stitch.
-Repeat for the other cup.
+4. Press and top stitch.
+Repeat for the other cup.<br>
+   <em><strong>Note:</strong> these fabrics are delicate, so we'll need to keep our iron on very low heat!
+You may even want to use a thin protective layer when pressing.</em>

 <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1613993581/maya-bra-lower-cup-enclosed-seams_1_xdbgsn.jpg" alt="" />
 <small><em>The sandwich order might seem pedantic, but it means no exposed seams on the inside or outside!</em></small>

 ### Attach the upper cup to the lower cup

+Fully enclosed seams on a three-piece cup involves some trickery, so bear with me:

 1. Right sides together, pin the main upper cup piece to the top of the lower cup.
-Align the notch to the lower cup seam line.
+Align the notch to the lower cup seam line, the wider end to the smaller front cup, and the narrower end to the larger side cup.
 2. Turn the pieces over, and pin the lining upper cup piece to the top of the other side of the lower cup.
 You should have a sandwich of main/main/lining/lining.
 3. With a straight stitch, sew the pieces together carefully, easing curves where necessary.
    <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1614013664/ABA3A1D7-0ACD-4D8B-96C6-BF3F0D931A25_c1accp.jpg" alt="" width="500" />
+4. OPTIONAL: larger cup sizes especially might want to stabilise the neckline edge with stay or twill tape, or even fabric selvage.
-4. Burrito time!
+5. Burrito time!
 This is where it gets weird:<br>
    - Roll the lower cup to get it out of the way, and open up the upper cup pieces (see fig. 1 below).<br>
-   - Pin the upper cup main and lining edges together, _over the rolled-up lower cup_ (see fig. 2).
+   - Pin the upper cup main and lining edges right sides together, _over the rolled-up lower cup_ (see fig. 2).
    - _Stitch the long straight edge_ of the two upper cup pieces, right sides together.
 You should end up with a strange sausage kind of thing (see fig. 3).<br>
      <em><strong>Note:</strong> don't stitch along the short angled edge like I did, or you'll need to unpick that to apply the underarm elastic later!</em><br>
-5. Pull the cup out through the open end, so all the right sides are facing out and the seams are tucked away inside.
+6. Pull the cup out through the open end, so all the right sides are facing out and the seams are tucked away inside.
-6. Press and top stitch.
+7. Press and top stitch.
 Repeat for the other cup.

 <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1613996131/maya-bra-cup-enclosed-seams_xjtjh1.jpg" alt="" />
 <small><em>This is unintuitive, but when you turn the cup out, all the seams are magically enclosed on both sides!</em>✨</small>

 ## Step 4: Sew the band

 We’ll sew the band with enclosed seams too.
-A tiny bit of trickery is involved, but much less than the upper cup burrito weirdness above.

 ### Attach the back band to the cradle

-1. Lay the cradle and band pieces for one side together in this order: main cradle (facing up), band (facing down and towards the center), lining (facing up).
+1. Lay the cradle and band pieces for one side together in this order: main cradle (facing up), band (facing down and towards the center), lining (facing down).
 You should have a sandwich of main/band/lining.<br>
    <em>Note: The little pointy end at the top is normal, it will line up with the cradle when opened up.</em>
 2. With a straight stitch, sew the pieces together carefully.
 3. Open the band so that the main fabric is on the outside, and the lining on the inside.
 The seams should all be cleanly tucked away inside.